Darrion Daniels: Atlanta Falcons

 Daniels signed with the Atlanta Falcons on July 27, 2022.
 He was waived on August 30.

 Birmingham Stallions

 Daniels signed with the Birmingham Stallions of the USFL on December 16, 2022.
 He was released on December 6, 2023.

 Coaching career

+Oregon

 Daniels was hired by Oregon to be a defensive analyst before the 2024 season.

+California

+On December 27, 2025, Daniels was named the defensive coach and pass rush specialist by California.